[Drupal] How to create a new parser in Feed API module?

 Here you can define the types of feeds your parser is going to deal with.

 Here you can actually parse the feed object you received, you can depend on the PHP's simplexml functions to convert the xml file into a feed object.
-All the operations related to parsing the fed object could be done here.
+All the operations related to parsing the fed object can be done here.

 In this operation you can check whether the incoming feed is compatible for your parser or not.